-Since May 2007, we have incurred \$13.7 million related to our two workforce reduction plans, \$8.4 million related to the May 2007 plan and \$5.3 million related to the February 2008 plan.
-We estimate that the total cost of the February 2008 workforce reduction will be approximately \$5.7 million, comprised of cash payments for severance, medical insurance and outplacement services.
-During the remainder of 2008, we expect to record an additional \$0.4 million related to the February 2008 plan for employees with termination dates longer than two months from the date of notification.
+Since May 2007, we have incurred \$13.6 million related to our two workforce reduction plans, \$5.2 million related to the 2008 Plan and \$8.4 million related to the 2007 Plan, which includes \$0.7 million which was recognized during the second half of 2007.
+We estimate that the total cost of the February 2008 Plan will be approximately \$5.3 million, comprised of cash payments for severance, medical insurance and outplacement services.
+Certain notified employees voluntarily terminated prior to their scheduled termination dates or were offered other permanent positions within Nektar.
+As a result, we have reversed \$0.1 million of net workforce reduction charges related to the 2008 Plan as a change in estimate during the three months ended June 30, 2008.
+During the remainder of 2008, we expect to record an additional \$0.1 million related to the February 2008 Plan for employees with termination dates longer than two months from the date of notification.